GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_2.md

 In this tutorial, I will show you the imputation using two software: Beagle 5 and minimac3.
 Both software are very stable, reliable, easy-to-use, free, and pretty popular.
 Beagle 5 is computationally demanding but can give you accurate results very fast.
 Minimac is computationally efficient, but a bit slower.
 In addition, to prove that quality control is an important procedure, both filtered reference and unfiltered sequence reference will be used.

 Beagle has been evolved from version 3.0 to the current 5.1 version.
 It becomes much faster and simpler.
 And be able to handle large datasets.
-In th e meantime, the parameters for running the software have been reduced a lot.
+In the meantime, the parameters for running the software have been reduced a lot.
 There are several important parameters that can influence imputation performance such as effective population size (Ne), window size, etc. Check the following paper: Improving Imputation Quality in BEAGLE for Crop and Livestock Data [https://www.g3journal.org/content/10/1/177](https://www.g3journal.org/content/10/1/177)

 ```
 beagle gt=study_hd.vcf.gz ref=ref_filtered_phased.vcf.gz chrom=13 impute=true gp=true out=HD_to_seq_filtered_beagle5